nicoleepp/JuliaCloud-AWS-State/README.md

 - Use automation and code generation as much as possible
 - Create a simple straight-forward systems design

-## Executive Summary  -- TODO
+## Executive Summary
 Using AWS Services in Julia is currently more difficult than it needs to be.
-Users are currently limited to the low-level wrappers which require the knowledge of everything that goes into an operation.
+Users are currently limited to either the low-level API wrappers, which require knowing the `service`, `operation type`, and `uri` as outlined by Amazon.
-Or they are limited to high-level wrappers which may or may not be available for the service which the want to use.
+Or users can use a high-level wrapper package which may or may not be available for the service which they want to use.
-AWS API packages currently need to be manually updated, there is no documentation for this process.
+Updating these API packages is currently undocumented and a manual process.

-This document proposes a system which automates updating API definitions, and uses multiple dispatch for making AWS requests.
+This document proposes a system which can automatically update low and high level API wrappers for AWS Services.
+As well as using one of Julia's key features, multiple dispatch, to dispatch on the request type rather than having an individual function for each AWS Service.

+These changes will allow JuliaCloud to always have an up-to-date package with the latest Amazon Service APIs.

 ## Current State
 There are two categories of packages currently supporting AWS usage in `JuliaCloud`.